nivgiladi-dotcom/NotebookLM-Hebrew-Support/README.md

 Hebrew text is aligned to the right, formulas are preserved in LTR, making it perfectly readable.

 ![NotebookLM with RTL support](after.png)

-# NotebookLM Hebrew RTL Support Chrome Extension

-A Chrome Extension that adds RTL (Right-to-Left) support for Hebrew text in NotebookLM while preserving math formulas and LaTeX in LTR (Left-to-Right).

 ## Features